 Highlights from Magri’s previous seasons include Arturo in I Puritani at the Teatro Comunale di Bologna, Latvian National Opera in Riga, and Slovak National Theatre in Bratislava; the Duke at the Deutsche Oper Berlin, Teatro Comunale di Bologna, Teatro Sociale in Como, Opera Las Palmas, Teatro Regio in Turin, and Estonian National Opera; Nemorino at the Teatro dell’Opera di Roma, Teatro Regio, Opera de Lima, and Festival Donizetti in Bergamo; and Alfredo at the Florida Grand Opera, Bayerische Staatsoper, Palau de les Artes, Macerata Opera Festival, and in Seoul.
 He has also appeared in I due Foscari in Valencia, The Lombards on the First Crusade in Piacenza, Werther in Estonia, Virginia Mercadante at the Wexford Festival, The Merry Widow in Turin, and he opened the Teatro Regio di Parma season with Verdi’s Un giorno di regno.
-In 2008, Magri appeared in Manon Lescaut at the Teatro Carlo Felice in Genoa, conducted by Daniel Oren, Lucia di Lammermoor at the Teatro Comunale in Bologna and Teatro Municipale in Ferrara, and Donizetti’s Marin Faliero at the Teatro Verdi in Sassari and in Bergamo.
+In 2008, Magri appeared in Manon Lescaut at the Teatro Carlo Felice in Genoa, conducted by Daniel Oren.
+He then made debuts at the Teatro Comunale in Bologna and in Ferrara and Piacenza in Lucia di Lammermoor.
+In October of 2008, he appeared in Donizetti’s Marin Faliero at the Donizetti Festival in Bergamo.
+In June of 2007, he debuted as Nemorino in L’elisir d’amore in Udine and Pordenone.
 Magri made his operatic debut in the summer of 2006 as Ernesto in Don Pasquale.

 Born in Cantania, Sicily, Ivan Magri first studied voice with Domenica Monti and eventually received a diploma with full marks from the Conservatorio Giussepe Verdi, where he studied with Giovanni Canetti and Wilma Borelli.
-Magri also had the great privilege to be taught by Luciano Pavarotti.
+Magri also studied with Maestro Fabio Tartari and had the great privilege to be taught by Luciano Pavarotti.
 He has won many international competitions, such as the Riccardo Zandonai International Competition for young opera singers and the Francesco Maria Martini Competition.